 What’s the difference between Puff Pastry dough, Strudel dough, and Phyllo dough?

 Puff Pastry dough is thought to be of French origin, although it was most probably inspired by the Arabic Phyllo dough.
 Butter layers are folded into the dough, and while baking the butter and steam create layers.
 Puff Pastry blows up and it’s flaky soft, it’s more sensible to the touch.

 Strudel dough recipe consists of flour, water, egg and a lot of oil.
-So in a way it’s prepared the same way as a noodle dough just that it calls for a lot of oil.
-In fact the dough is left standing covered in oil.
-The oil and the egg make the dough super elastic so that you can roll and pull it out to a very thine layer.
+So in a way, it’s prepared the same way as a noodle dough just that it calls for a lot of oil.
+In fact, the dough is left standing covered in oil.
+The oil and the egg make the dough super elastic so that you can roll and pull it out to a very thin layer.
 The Strudel is only a Strudel with a strong crunchy thin layer wrapped around the Strudel filling.
 Only the Strudel dough can take that much filling without breaking.